JimmyLamothe/autofront/README.md

 This link explains how to [install packages and virtual environments](https://packaging.python.org/tutorials/installing-packages/).

-Autofront requires Python 3 and was developped on version 3.7.
-Compatibility with previous versions of Python 3 is still being tested.
+Autofront requires Python 3.5 or higher and was developped on version 3.7.
+Compatibility with 3.5, 3.6 and 3.8 is still being tested.

 ## Usage